Noise Variance Estimation Using Asymptotic Residual in Compressed Sensing: Introduction

 In this paper, we propose a novel estimation method for the noise variance on the basis of the asymptotic analysis for the $\ell_{1}$ optimization.
 The proposed approach, referred to as asymptotic residual matching (ARM), uses the fact that the residual of the estimate obtained by the $\ell_{1}$ optimization can be well predicted under some assumptions when the problem size is sufficiently large.
-By using convex Gaussian min-max theorem (CGMT)~\cite{thrampoulidis2015,thrampoulidis2018a}, we derive the asymptotic residual in the large system limit, where the problem size goes to infinity.
+By using the convex Gaussian min-max theorem (CGMT)~\cite{thrampoulidis2015d,thrampoulidis2018} and a similar procedure to~\cite{miolane2021}, we derive the asymptotic residual in the large system limit, where the problem size goes to infinity.
 The asymptotic residual depends on the noise variance, whereas the empirical residual can be computed without using the noise variance because we just need to solve the $\ell_{1}$ optimization problem.
 We can thus estimate the noise variance by choosing the value whose corresponding asymptotic residual is the closest to the empirical residual.
-Hence, the proposed noise variance estimation firstly solves the $\ell_{1}$ optimization problem with a fixed regularization parameter, and then compute the empirical residual of the reconstructed vector.
+Hence, the proposed noise variance estimation firstly solves the $\ell_{1}$ optimization problem with a fixed regularization parameter and then computes the empirical residual of the reconstructed vector.
 After that, we obtain the noise variance whose corresponding asymptotic residual matches the empirical residual.
-Although we mainly focus on the case with the sparse vector in this paper, the proposed idea can be easily extended to the case with other structured vectors such as discrete-valued vectors.
-Simulation results show that the proposed method can achieve better estimation performance than some conventional methods.
-Moreover, the proposed method can be used to estimate a wide range of the noise variance.
-We also evaluate the reconstruction performance of the constrained version of the $\ell_{1}$ optimization in two cases: (i) the noise variance is unknown and we use the proposed noise variance estimation, and (ii) the noise variance is known.
-From the simulation result, we can see that the reconstruction performance is almost the same in these two cases.
-This means that we can obtain nearly ideal performance with the aid of the proposed method even when the noise variance is unknown.